Chart Color Schemes

 Employment

-Thorneside has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 3.8% as of June 2025, which is 0.2% lower than Greater Brisbane's rate of 4.1%.
+Thorneside has a skilled workforce with essential services sectors well represented.
+The unemployment rate is 3.3%.

-Conversely, accommodation & food services have a limited presence at 4.6%, compared to the regional average of 6.7%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending June 2025, employment increased by 3.9% alongside labour force growth of 4.3%, resulting in an unemployment rate rise of 0.4 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 4.4% and a fall in unemployment by 0.4 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest potential future demand within Thorneside.
-These projections estimate national employment expansion at 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
-Applying these projections to Thorneside's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, although these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.
+Thorneside shows strong specialization in construction with an employment share 1.4 times the regional level.
+Accommodation & food has limited presence with 4.6% employment compared to 6.7% regionally.
+The area offers limited local employment opportunities as indicated by Census working population vs resident population count.
+In a 12-month period, employment increased by 5.9% alongside labour force increasing by 6.0%, with unemployment remaining essentially unchanged.
+Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and unemployment falling 0.5 percentage points.
+State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs) with the state unemployment rate at 4.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Thorneside.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Thorneside's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment